matiaszappino/holbertonschool-low_level_programming/0x03-debugging/README.md

+#0x03.
+C - Debugging

-# 0. Multiple mains mandatory
+## 0. Multiple mains mandatory

 In most projects, we often give you only one main file to test with.
 For example, this main file is a test for a postitive_or_negative() function similar to the one you worked with in an earlier C project: